The Life Sciences Law Review: Mexico

 Under Mexican law, no specific provisions or regulations pertain to transactional issues regarding legal entities engaged in the pharmaceutical or medical devices business.
 In practice, however, various issues may be encountered in the event of mergers, acquisitions, spin-offs and sales of assets in connection with these industries.
 Thus, the transfer of MA, licences and authorisations by virtue of the aforementioned transactions may take considerable time to be finalised.
 Likewise, any change to the manufacturing processes or the grounds on which an MA was issued must be duly reported to the health authorities and, in some cases, may be considered a 'change' or amendment to the conditions upon which a such authorisation was granted.

 Mexico is the second-largest medicine market in Latin America after Brazil, and one of the most developed, with high regulatory standards and a well-developed life sciences industry.
 With the change of government after the 2018 election, several public policy changes have been enacted that considerably affect the life sciences sector.
-These include a change in government procurement rules, banning distributors from participating in the largest centralised tender proceedings to acquire medicines and devices, and amendments to rules regarding national treatment for entities from countries with which Mexico has entered into free trade agreements, etc. Likewise, the covid-19 pandemic has derived in complex and varied amendments to the procedures and timing involved in most processes regarding pharmaceutical products and medical devices and particularly those used for the treatment of this malady.
+These include a change in government procurement rules, and amendments to rules regarding national treatment for entities from countries with which Mexico has entered into free trade agreements, etc. Likewise, the covid-19 pandemic has derived in complex and varied amendments to the procedures and timing involved in most processes regarding pharmaceutical products and medical devices and particularly those used for the treatment of this malady.

 These amendments have forced life sciences companies to participate in a more active manner in these kinds of proceedings as well as to evaluate with greater care their participation in business with the Mexican public sector.

 Another change was the replacement of the Seguro Popular with the National Institute for Health and Well-Being.
-In addition, it has been established that there is a necessity to create a National Drug Formulary for a National Health Compendium, which is expected to have a broader scope than the current one, a situation that in practice has derived in the lack of certain medicines and medical procedures to the necessary restructuring of the competent institutions and budgets.
+In addition, it has been established that it is necessary to create a National Drug Formulary for a National Health Compendium, which is expected to have a broader scope than the current one, a situation that in practice has derived from the lack of certain medicines and medical procedures to the necessary restructuring of the competent institutions and budgets.

 The new administration has taken very specific positions in connection with life sciences industries and health-related matters, the most relevant being those regarding the following topics.

 Currently, there is a law awaiting finalisation by Congress.
 This will, in essence, regulate the recreational use of cannabis and the decriminalisation of its use.
-However, the industrial and pharmaceutical use and processes have not yet been addressed or properly included in this proposal.
-It is expected that this new Law will be enacted and published during the first months of 2021.
-This new law will address diverse acts and activities regarding cannabis, including its production, processing and use.
+As to this day, there is no clarity regarding industrial and pharmaceutical use and processes; however, it is expected that this new law will address to some extent production, processing and use.
 It is also expected that further to its publication, the necessary authorities will be created to regulate these products and the specific regulations and guidelines issued.
-It will thus be possible for a finished set of provisions to be ready by mid-2021.

 ii Software as a medical device